ansible-network/network-engine/docs/directives/parser_directives.md

 ## Parser language

-The parser format uses YAML formatting, providing an ordered list of directives to be performed on the contents (provided by the module argument).
+The parser format uses YAML formatting, providing an ordered list of directives to be performed on the content (provided by the module argument).
 The overall general structure of a directive is as follows:

 ```yaml